cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

   // which account they want to do stuff for.
 */

-channelEscrowAddresses[channelIdentifier] = newAddress(portIdentifier, channelIdentifier)

 ##### **RecoverInterchainAccount**

-// Eventually we should use the proof of the channel closure, to open a new channel that will serve all the accounts.
+// Eventually we should use the proof of the channel closure, to open a new channel that will serve all the stucked accounts.
+MMMmm need to think if we need a method like onChanRestoreOpen or something like that to support this.
+// Currently channels can only be openend by account with permission to do so.
+True?
+// Should this be true in case of reopening?

 ```typescript
 function RecoverInterchainAccount(){} // TODO